 A favorite fish of anglers across the nation, Cayuga Lake is one of the top lakes in New York State for these fish.
 Largemouths in Cayuga typically run 12” to 17” with 6lb+ fish taken on occasion.
 Numerous techniques work for these fish and fishing can be solid throughout the season – from opening day on the 3rd.
 Saturday in June through November.
 The fishing on Cayuga Lake for largemouths is typically concentrated in the northern third of this lake.
-Fishing there over the past four or five years has been top-notch.
-Last year (2017) was a bit tougher than the previous years, but I would attribute that to the muddy water we had due to torrential rains in April – July, and the resultant lack of decent weedgrowth.
+Fishing there over the past four or five years has been top-notch, although fishing got tough during the latter part of 2020.

 Bass fishing on Cayuga – apart from the relatively easy pre-spawn May fishing, is generally fairly challenging.
 The fish are well-distributed (more so than ever before) but they get a lot of angling pressure and the vast grassbeds can be tricky to decipher.
 The BASS Elite Series visited Cayuga Lake in August of 2014 and during June of 2016.
 They did well here but found their supplies of spawning fish running low after a few days of stellar fishing.
 Most of Cayuga Lake is lake trout habitat, not bass habitat, so people can be fooled into thinking it’s a better bass fishery than it is, due to the fish being so concentrated at certain times of the year.